Tonyjr7/Number-Classifier-API/README.md

 # Number Classification API

 ## Overview
 The **Number Classification API** is a RESTful API built using Django and Django REST Framework (DRF).
-It takes a number as input and returns its mathematical properties along with a fun fact retrieved from the Numbers API.
+It takes a number as input, including negative numbers, and returns its mathematical properties along with a fun fact retrieved from the Numbers API.

 ## Backlink
 Backlink to python developers: https://hng.tech/hire/python-developers